beyarkay/masters-thesis/src/05_results.md

 <!--
-TODO or open questions:

-- Note: report the accuracy when excluding class 50, as most of the literature does this.
-Discuss the difficulties of segmentation and how most of the literature does not attempt this.

-- NOTE: have an explanation that precision/validation/f1 is always on the validation set unless otherwise noted.

-TODO: NB very important for entire chapter.
-All text in images have to be as big as the caption text.
-NB there are many figures in this chapter that do not adhere to this.
-Please rectify....

 TODO: add tSNE to appendix

-TODO: Export large PCA plot as PNG

-TODO: go through src/imgs/graphs/ and order by size, replacing the large PDFs with pngs files

 TODO remove figures that haven't been referenced.

-TODO make sure you remove all references of g255, gesture 255, gesture 50, and use class to mean 0..=50 and gesture to mean 0..=49.

 FIXME: the calculation of the F_1 score contours is wrong for some reason.
 I think it has to do with the weighting of each class.
 It's only really visible